-- Leadership Initiatives for Teaching and Technology(LIFT2), Metro South/West Region, MA
+- Leadership Initiatives for Teaching and Technology(LIFT2), Eastern Massachusetts

 - Houston Independent School District, TX

-- University of Ariziona Teachers in Industry Program
+- University of Arizona Teachers in Industry Program

 The Teachers in Industry Program integrates paid summer industry work experiences in local businesses across the southwest together with either a focused Master's of Arts in Teaching and Teacher Education or professional development credits.
 These activities are based in the science, technology, engineering and mathematics (STEM) disciplines as well as teacher education & training.
 Teachers in Industry focuses on guiding teachers to effectively bring their real world experiences into classrooms while building in-depth and practical knowledge of the workplace, and is open to all Arizona STEM teachers.
 Apply for Teachers in Industry.
 Business partner information is found here.